Check out dates and sign up to attend.

 A student seeking admission to the MSN Post-Graduate Certificate must meet the following criteria:

-- Submit a completed graduate certificate application with required documents and fee.
+- Submit a completed graduate application with required documents.

 - Possess a degree in nursing at the master’s level or higher from a regionally accredited institution and a professionally accredited (ACEN or CCNE) program.